cusp-london/vizent/docs/index.rst

 Distributed under the MIT license.
 See ``LICENSE`` for more information.

-Acknowledgments: The Alan Turing Institute for funding the Newcastle Seedcorn project "Automating visualization", under the EPSRC grant EP/N510129/1 and for Nick Holliman's Turing Fellowship.
-Research Software Engineering support provided by CUSP London, King's College London.
+Acknowledgments:  The Alan Turing Institute for funding the Newcastle Seedcorn project "Automating visualization", under the EPSRC grant EP/N510129/1 and for Nick Holliman's Turing Fellowship 2018-2024.
+For supporting Lucy McLaughlin's PhD, the  EPSRC Centre for Doctoral Training in Cloud Computing for Big Data EP/L015358/1.
+For Osman Akbulut's PhD support the Turkish Government.
+CUSP London, the Department of Informatics and the Faculty of NMES at King's College for supporting Dr Peter Baudains' time.
+A Department of Informatics Impact Acceleration Award for summer 2023 funding to develop new Vizent test cases for Kabir Chhabra.

 .. rubric:: Footnotes
 ..
 [1] "Visual Entropy and the Visualization of Uncertainty", NS Holliman, A Coltekin, SJ Fernstad et al, `arXiv:1907.12879 <https://arxiv.org/abs/1907.12879>`__